 1. What are the sources of funds for laboratory services, including ir and consumables), and equipment.
-What percentage of total fund nfras ding tructure, supplies (reagents is contributed by each source: a.
+What percentage of total fund a.
 Government? % of total funding b.
-User's fees/cost recovery?
-1 % of total funding c.
+User's fees/cost recovery? % of total funding c.
 Donors (list by donor)?
-Donor 1: Donor 2: Donor 3: % of total funding % of total funding % of total funding d.
+Donor 1: Donor 2: Donor 3: % of total funding% of total funding% of total funding d.
 Other? (specify) % of total funding 2.
 Are funds sufficient to cover the needed supplies and equipment?
-If not, what is the gap?
-Yes No (specify amount) Don't know/not sure 3.
-Does a committee or division coordinate the different sources of funds?
-Yes (specify) No Don't know/not sure 4.
+If not, what is the gap? ☐ Yes ☐ No (specify amount) ☐ Don't know/not sure 3.
+Does a committee or division coordinate the different sources of funds? ☐ Yes (specify) ☐ No ☐ Don't know/not sure 4.
 How are financial resources allocated to laboratories?
 Describe a relationship between the levels.
-Attach a financial organizational decisions are made at each level.)
-III lev char vels of the program and the t.
+Attach a financial organizational decisions are made at each level.) chart.
 (Specify what financial 5.
-Is there a separate budgetary line item for laboratory services?
-Yes No Don't know/not sure
+Is there a separate budgetary line item for laboratory services? ☐ Yes ☐ No ☐ Don't know/not sure

-6. Is there a separate budgetary line item for laboratory supplies Yes
+6. Is there a separate budgetary line item for laboratory supplies (reagents and consumables)?
+0 0 Yes No Don't know/not sure 7.
+Is there a separate budgetary line item for laboratory Yes equipment?
+No Don't know/not sure

-No

-Don't know/not sure

-7. Is there a separate budgetary line item for laboratory Yes

-eq equipment?
-No

-Don't know/not sure